kobros-tech/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

    that are applicable.
 #.
 You may also choose to add additional payslip items (e.g. Commissions, Deductions) under the
    **Other Inputs** section.
 #.
-Click on :guilabel:`Compute Sheet` button to generate payslip lines.
-This button will refresh the
+Click on :guilabel:`Compute Sheet` button to generate the payslip lines.
+This button will update
-   :guilabel:`Salary Computation` tab.
+   the :guilabel:`Salary Computation` tab.

 .. image:: hong_kong/hk-individual-payslip.png
    :alt: Hong Kong Individual Payslip

 .. note::
-   If you have amended the work entry for an employee, you will need to go to the **gear icon (⚙)** and click on **Recompute Whole Sheet** to refresh the payslip's **Worked Day** section.
+   If you have amended the work entry for an employee, you will need to go to the **gear icon (⚙)** and click on **Recompute Whole Sheet** to refresh the payslip's **Worked Day & Inputs** section.

-The :guilabel:`Salary Computation` tab will show the detailed breakdown of the computation based on the salary rules configured for the structure type.
+The :guilabel:`Salary Computation` tab will show the detailed breakdown of the computation based on the salary rules configured for each structure type.

 .. image:: hong_kong/hk-salary-computation.png
    :alt: Hong Kong Salary computation

 #. **Rent Allowance**: Amount derived from the employee's active rental record.
 #. **Basic salary**: Amount from which tax-deductible lines can be subtracted minus rental
-   allowance (if any).
+   allowance.
 #. **713 Gross**: Amount after considering allowances/deductions.
 #. **MPF Gross**
 #. **Employee Mandatory Contribution**: Employee MPF Contribution